rh-mobb/documentation/content/docs/aro/cert-manager/_index.md

 date: '2022-09-14T22:07:08.564151'
 title: ARO Custom domain with cert-manager and LetsEncrypt
 ---
-# ARO Custom domain with cert-manager and LetsEncrypt

 ARO guide to deploying an ARO cluster with custom domain and automating certificate management with cert-manager and letsencrypt certificates to manage the *.apps and api endpoints.

 Author: [Byron Miller](https://twitter.com/byron_miller)

-## Table of Contents

-* Do not remove this line (it will not be displayed) {:toc}

 ## Prerequisites